PPLite/iham/README.md

 # iham
 Integrated Hospital Asset Management

-Web Based tracking for hospital assets with RFiD Tags
+Web Based tracking for hospital assets with RFiD Tags Features
+- Responsive bootstrap landing page (Done)
+- Multi user login system (WIP)
+- RFID tagging (Comming Soon)
+- Notification system when asset out of range (Comming Soon)

 ## Warning ##
 For Educational Purposes Only
-This code may contoains bugs.
-Don't deploy on real system yet. it could cause problem
+This code may contains a lot of bugs.
+Don't deploy on real system yet. it could cause problem IHAM is Created to fullfill Final Projects

 Created By
 - MojoGantz